lamalab-org/llm-tutorial/README.md

 ## Further reading

 These tutorials are based on blog post originally published on [Kevin Jablonka's blog](https://kjablonka.com/index.html#category=llm).
+There you can also find solutions for the unfilled cells.

 ## Acknowledgements